kunstmusik/blue-manual/docs/users/gettingStarted/programOptions.md

 # Setting Up Program Options

 The first thing you'll want to do is set up your Program Options.
-Some settings are required for features of blue to work (e.g., Render Settings), while others are there to help setup your project defaults and save you time when creating new projects.
+Some settings are required for features of Blue to work (e.g., Render Settings), while others are there to help setup your project defaults and save you time when creating new projects.